vishipayyallore/speaker-series-2022/microsoft-reactor/S10_2022Feb02_Azure Web Apps Scaling/README.md

 ## What are we doing today?

-> 1. Deployment Slots
+> 1. Scaling Web App [Up and Out]
-> 1. Creating Web Jobs
+> 1. Scaling out Web App
+> 1. Scaling In/Out manually
+> 1. Scaling In/Out automatically based on Schedule
+> 1. Scaling In/Out automatically based on Specific Dates
-> 1. Web Application Backup
+> 1. Scaling In/Out automatically based on Metrics
-> 1. Working with Application Insights for Web Apps
-> 1. Working with Application Insights for Azure Functions

 ---